 If you do have other concerns and questions please do not hesitate to get in touch by emailing email@example.com

-21st September 2022 (planned to be in person in London, subject to Covid restrictions)
+21 September 2022 (planned to be in person at the RCEM in London, subject to COVID-19 restrictions)

-30th November 2022 (planned to be in person in Liverpool, subject to Covid restrictions)
+30 November 2022 (planned to be in person at the RCP Spine in Liverpool, subject to COVID-19 restrictions)

 Further details can be found here.

-Please complete the new application form for 2022.
+Anyone looking to sit the MFPH exam must complete the online application form.
 Once this has been processed the Exams Co-ordinator will contact you to advise the sitting date and provide a payment link.

-The old application form will not be accepted for any 2022 bookings.
+The old application form will not be accepted for any future bookings.

 We review the CCT date of each applicant and will be prioritising any booking where the registrar has a CCT date within the next 6 months.

-The process for marking the Final Membership Exam will remain the same and therefore we do not anticipate that the time-frame for the communication of results will change.
-Your results will still be emailed to you within 10 working days of the exam.
+The process for marking the Final Membership Exam will remain the same and therefore we do not anticipate that the timeframe for the communication of results will change.
+Your results will still be provided to you within 10 working days of the exam.

 No. As there is a live video conversation involved with the examiners and role players the exam will be at a set time and date.
 Please make sure you are available when selecting your sitting on the application form.